COAGADEX Replaces Exactly What’s Missing—Factor X

 COAGADEX is high-purity (94%), so you get the factor X you need—without a lot of extra clotting factors.
 Read More

-COAGADEX is the first and only product made specifically for factor X deficiency.
+COAGADEX is the only therapy approved for the treatment of factor X deficiency.

 Rated Excellent

-100% of doctors rated COAGADEX as “excellent” in preventing or reducing the number of bleeds in younger children.
+100% of doctors in a clinical study rated COAGADEX as “excellent” in preventing or reducing the number of bleeds in younger children with hereditary factor X deficiency.
 Read More

-In another medical study that included only children up to 11 years of age with hereditary factor X deficiency, COAGADEX was tested to see how well it could reduce or prevent bleeds.
+In a medical study that included only children up to 11 years of age with hereditary factor X deficiency, COAGADEX was tested to see how well it could reduce or prevent bleeds.

 - 100% of doctors who had patients in the study rated COAGADEX as “excellent” in preventing bleeds or reducing the number of bleeds for all children in the study.